kdduha/classical-machine-learning-algorithms/README.md

         <img src="https://img.shields.io/badge/pandas-7140ff?style=flat&logo=pandas&logoColor=white" alt="pandas badge"/>
 </div>

 Here I am trying to reproduce classic machine learning algorithms using **numpy**.
-The entire code is based on the materials of the course ["Machine Learning Algorithms from scratch"](https://stepik.org/course/68260/syllabus) on the stepikplatform and on the video lectures of the Yandex SHDA course ["Machine Learning"](https://youtube.com/playlist?list=PLJOzdkh8T5krxc4HsHbB8g8f0hu7973fK&si=XWhZcZknFBiVp_yp).
+The entire code is based on the materials of the course ["Machine Learning Algorithms from scratch"](https://stepik.org/course/68260/syllabus) on the stepik platform and on the video lectures of the Yandex SHDA course ["Machine Learning"](https://youtube.com/playlist?list=PLJOzdkh8T5krxc4HsHbB8g8f0hu7973fK&si=XWhZcZknFBiVp_yp).
 All code contains comments and type annotations.
 A brief description of algorithms is below:

 #### Linear Models
 - **Linear Regression**